Bibliography of Sublingual Immunotherapy Publications

 - Studies/Abstracts includes over 250 studies

-- Comparison Studies of Sublingual and Subcutaneous Antigen Administration
+- Comparison Studies of Sublingual, Subcutaneous and Other Allergen Therapies

 - Mechanisms of Sublingual Immunotherapy; current understanding of mucosal immunity